WordPress/gutenberg/packages/api-fetch/README.md

 ### Custom fetch handler

-The `api-fetch` package uses `window.fetch` for making the requests but you can use a custom fetch handler by using the `setFetchHandler` method.
+The `api-fetch` package uses `fetch` for making the requests but you can use a custom fetch handler by using the `setFetchHandler` method.
 The custom fetch handler will receive the `options` passed to the `apiFetch` calls.

 **Example**